grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 # Benchmarking k6 on AWS hardware

+We have executed few large tests on different EC2 machines to see how much load k6 can generate.
+Our general observation is that k6 scales proportionally to the hardware.
+2x larger machine is able to generate 2x more traffic.
+The limit to this scalability is in the number of open connections.
+Single Linux machine can open up to `65 535` sockets per IP.
+This means that maximum of 65k requests can be executed simultaneously on a single machine.
+The RPS limit depends on the response time of the SUT.
+If responses are delivered in 100ms, the RPS limit is 650 000.

 ## Real-life test of a website.

+Testing the theoretical limits is fun, but that's not the point of this benchmark.
+The point of this benchmark is to give users indication of how much traffic k6 can generate when executing complicated, real-life tests.
+For this purpose we have written a rather heavy [real-life website test](https://github.com/loadimpact/k6-hardware-benchmark/blob/master/scripts/website.js) that uses almost all k6 features.

 Setup:
 - All tests were executed on AWS EC2 instances